secinto/gatekeeper/docs/content/_index.md

   - **/oauth/authorize** is authentication endpoint which will generate the OpenID redirect to the provider

+  - **/oauth/register** is endpoint which redirects to registration page of provider, if enabled

   - **/oauth/callback** is provider OpenID callback endpoint